Dutch authorities to quickly begin vaccinating health staff

 AMSTERDAM (AP) — The Dutch government announced Saturday that it will begin vaccinating thousands of frontline health care workers as soon as possible to ease pressure on hospitals hit by coronavirus-related staffing shortages.

-The announcement marked an abrupt change to a policy of beginning vaccinations on Jan.
-8 that had drawn criticism for leaving the Netherlands lagging behind other countries that have already begun.
+The announcement marked an abrupt change to a policy that had prioritized vaccinations of care home workers and carers for other vulnerable people — and not for hospital acute care workers.
+The policy had also drawn criticism because vaccinations were not due to start until Jan.
+8, leaving the Netherlands lagging behind countries that have already begun.

 “The worrying situation in acute care is in part due to the illness of care workers, often corona-related,” the government said in a statement.
 “Acute care staff will, therefore, be part of the first group that is eligible for vaccination.”